EOEPCA/deployment-guide/docs/building-blocks/oapip-engine.md

     > **Note:** If you set up Toil WES without authentication (as in the setup guide above), use placeholder credentials - they'll be ignored.

+    > **Application packages:** any step that fetches data over the network must declare `NetworkAccess: networkAccess: true`.
+Toil runs CWL steps with container networking disabled unless that requirement is present, so a package that works under Calrissian can fail here with the workflow still reporting success.

     > **Important: Network Reachability**
     >
     > The WES URL must be reachable from within the Kubernetes cluster.